-The three first line management Committees: Asset & Liability Committee; Retail Credit Committee; and Operational Risk Committee, all report to the Board Risk Committee which in turn reports to the Board through its minutes and summaries of its activities and recommendations.
+The three first line risk management Committees: Asset & Liability Committee; Retail Credit Committee; and Operational Risk Committee, all report to the Board Risk Committee which in turn reports to the Board through its minutes and summaries of its activities and recommendations.

-Nomination & Remuneration Committee: This Committee reviews Board constitution, skills, performance, succession plans and Director elections and is responsible for remuneration policy for all Directors and for making recommendations to the Board regarding general remuneration and contractual arrangements.
-It also supervises the process for appointment of new Directors.
-All the Non-Executive Directors are members of the Committee, which is chaired by the Vice-Chairman, Jack Ogston.
-The Executive Directors attend by invitation but take no part in any discussion of their own remuneration.
-There were three meetings during the year.
+Nomination & Remuneration Committee: This Committee reviews Board composition, skills, performance, director elections and succession planning for Board and senior management.
+It is responsible for remuneration policy and for making recommendations to the Board regarding general remuneration and contractual arrangements.
+The Committee also supervises the process for appointment of new Directors.
+During the year, in response to recommendations from an external Board evaluation, the Committee was reduced in size and now focuses separately on nomination and remuneration issues.
+Margaret MacKay succeeded the Vice-Chairman Jack Ogston as Chair in January 2020.
+The other members of the Committee are Raymond Abbott and Jack Ogston.
+The Committee met five times in the year.